 It wasn’t until the early 15th century that Christopher Columbus brought the health and restorative benefits of the cacao bean to Europe.
 In 1519, Cortez introduced cacao to the upper class in Spain and the bean rose in popularity as an aid for many illnesses.
 During the 18th century, chocolate houses began to pop up in London, and the spread of cacao as a revered food is history.
 Today, cacao is planted worldwide and people around the globe associate chocolate with “feeling good.”
 The name cacao was thought to be Anglicized at some point and turned into the more common pronunciation of “cocoa.”
 Now, the two words are often used interchangeably.

 Cacao – The Ultimate Superfood

 Pure, unprocessed cacao contains more antioxidant flavonoids than blueberries, black and green teas, and red wine.
-When close to its natural state, the cacao beans, nibs, powder, and butter harness a powerhouse of nutrients that have been said to help lower cardiovascular disease, reduce stress, and even ward off certain types of cancers.
+When close to its natural state, the cacao beans, nibs, powder, and butter harness a powerhouse of nutrients that have been said to help lower cardiovascular disease, and reduce stress.

 Chocolate has often been referred to as a “guilty pleasure,” or a “junk” food.
 But these labels only apply to the many commercial varieties of chocolate that are sold on the market.
 Much of the chocolate manufactured today is mixed with varying degrees of sugar, milk, and other additives, and may in fact contain little “pure” chocolate at all.